 Resistance training is the best way to build muscle and a strength training programme, specifically designed for weight loss, combined with a cardio routine will help you shed pounds and develop muscle tone rather than bulk.

-To be precise, when it comes to losing weight alongside an exercise programme, you need to work out your unique Total Daily Energy Expenditure.
-This can be as scientific as you want to make it – but online calculation tools are a good starting point.
+When it comes to losing weight, and alongside an exercise programme, you need to work out your Total Daily Energy Expenditure.
+This can be as scientific as you want to make it but online calculation tools are a good place to start.